-- The purchase does not include alcohol. - The method of digital verification that is used is one that you understand how to use and is part of an age verification system that has been implemented in y our business. - The operator of the digital verification scheme can demonstrate compliance with BSI PAS 1296 - Online Age Checking: Provision and Use of Online Age Check Services.
+- The purchase does not include alcohol. - The method of digital verification that is used is one that you understand how to use and is part of an age verification system that has been implemented in your business. - Digital ID must comply with Pass 5: 2021 Requirements for Digital Presentation of proof of age.